cobbr/Judge/README.md

 # Judge

 Judge is a scoreboard and debugging tool designed for use on a CCDC (Collegiate Cyber Defense Competition) network.
-It can be used during practice sessions to quickly debug failing services or in competition to keep score for teams.
+It can be used during practice sessions or during a competition to quickly debug failing services and to keep score for teams.

 ![Scoreboard](https://raw.githubusercontent.com/wiki/cobbr/Judge/scoreboard1.png)